Health Chatter: Why hand hygiene matters at work

 How do germs get onto our hands to start with?

-In shared workplace toilets especially, you can never be sure who has touched the door handles or flush with unwashed hands before you.
+In shared workplace toilets especially, you can never be sure who has used the door handles or flush lever with unwashed hands before you.
 So even if you’ve just popped in to flush a tissue, you should still wash your hands.

 Germs can also get onto our hands when we cough or sneeze.
 Try to use a tissue, and always wash your hands afterwards.
 Dispose of your tissue straightaway and don’t leave it lying on a desk or work surface.